Overview

 Every unit is reviewed for enhancement each year.
 At the most recent review, the following staff and student feedback items were identified and recommendations were made.

-Feedback from SUTE
+Feedback from In person and SUTE

-Feedback from SUTE and in person
+Feedback from In person